covid19india/econsult-website/README.md

 Current Deployments are [hosted here](https://covid19india.github.io/econsult-website/)

-## Contributing to covid19india.org website
+## Contributing to eConsult website

 First off, thanks for taking the time to contribute! :+1: